-The Carnol process which produces methanol as a liquid fuel, can effectuate a very significant net decrease in CO2 emission from coal fired power plants.
+The Carnol process, which produces methanol as a liquid fuel, can effectuate a very significant net decrease in CO2 emission from coal-fired power plants.
 The economic value is significantly improved when the coproduct carbon can be sold as a materials commodity.
-Two R and D efforts which can significantly improve the process are (1) developing a molten metal methane decomposition reactor and (2) developing a liquid phase MEA slurry catalyst reactor for directly converting CO2 scrubbed from power plant fuel gas with hydrogen from methane decomposition to produce methanol as a liquid fuel for the automotive industry.
-The benefits of the process warrants its further development.
+Two research and development efforts which can significantly improve the process are (1) developing a molten metal methane decomposition reactor and (2) developing a liquid-phase MEA slurry catalyst reactor for directly converting CO2 scrubbed from power plant fuel gas with hydrogen from methane decomposition to produce methanol as a liquid fuel for the automotive industry.
+Further development of the Carnol process is required to realize the full benefits of the process.
+Serious consideration of the applicability of the Carnol process depends on how serious the country and the world takes the global greenhouse gas warming problem and CO2 mitigation technologies.